wondercraft-co/front-end-test/README.md

 First of all, thank you **VERY much** for taking the time to do this test.
 We value your time and appreciate you for spending that precious resource on this.

-### 🙇‍♂️ Introduction
+## 🙇‍♂️ Introduction
 The goal of this task is to test your Front-End skills in an agency type of project.

 One of the most important things when working in these types of projects is that **you can *read* and follow instructions precisely.** So make sure you read this document thoroughly.

 You are welcome to ask your reviewer **any** questions you want, after all, that is very encouraged in our company.

+## 🏆 The Goal
+Your job is to recreate the homepage of a fictitious Coffee Store using HTML, CSS and JS.
+You should complete the build following the below assets, specs and requirements.
+Good luck and enjoy!

-### 🖍 The Design
+## 🖍 The Design
-You can find the designs in [this link](https://scene.zeplin.io/project/5e1ab424f523ba7ad53ff01f).
-The designs show the homepage of a fictitious Coffee Store, and your job is to create the HTML, CSS, and JS necessary to build it.
+* You can find the designs in [this link](https://scene.zeplin.io/project/5e1ab424f523ba7ad53ff01f).
+Or if you prefer, we can give you access to the Zeplin project, that can certainly make spacing and font sizing easier.

 * The whole design uses only 2 fonts Karla and Lara, both of which you can find in google fonts.
 * The assets necessary are in the folder `/assets` of this repository.

-### ⚔️ The Sections
+## ⚔️ The Sections
 There are 5 sections/modules on the homepage, and each has some specific instructions:

 **1 .The header:** Pretty standard not much to explain here.